jakehanson/Random-Walk-Simulation/README.md

 * **header.h** - standard header for function prototypes and libraries

-There are also multiple subdirectories:
+There are also two subdirectories:
 * **IMAGES** - example animations from simulation output

-* **QUORUM_LOADING** - define an entry rate and a threshold for transport
+* **QUORUM_LOADING** - define an entry rate and threshold to transport

-* **MOMENTUM** - codes capable of easily implementing conservation of momentum

 ## Download and Run